dancer1325/terraform/website/docs/language/modules/README.md

 - Type of modules
   - **root module**
     - := resources defined in `.tf` files in the **main working directory**
+      - Note: ⚠️files / defined in subfolders are sub modules⚠️
     - ≥ 1 root module / Terraform configuration
+      - 👁️at least 👁️ existing the root module
   - **child modules**
     - := module ← which is called by — another module
       - *Example:* root module — can call → another modules